Stop spam without frustrating your visitors

 In case of any misunderstanding or misinterpretation about which plugin we are referring to, allow me to provide a brief overview of GiveWP

 GiveWP is a powerful WordPress donation plugin that helps nonprofits, charities, and organizations accept online donations directly on their websites.
 It allows you to create fully customizable donation forms and securely collect one-time or recurring donations without relying on third-party fundraising platforms.
-GiveWP supports popular payment gateways such as PayPal and Stripe, making it easy for donors to contribute using their preferred payment method.
-The plugin includes detailed donation reports, donor management tools, and fundraising goal tracking to help you monitor performance and grow contributions.
-With a wide range of add-ons and integrations, GiveWP scales from small fundraising campaigns to large nonprofit organizations.
-Designed to follow WordPress best practices, GiveWP is a reliable and flexible solution for online fundraising.
+To maintain secure fundraising, GiveWP can be combined with spam protection solutions that help prevent fake donations, bot submissions, and fraudulent registrations.
+The plugin supports popular payment gateways such as PayPal and Stripe, making it easy for donors to contribute using their preferred payment method.
+Built-in reporting, donor management tools, and fundraising goal tracking help organizations monitor performance and grow contributions.
+With a wide range of add-ons and integrations, GiveWP scales from small campaigns to large nonprofit organizations while following WordPress best practices for reliability and security.

 According to WordPress.org, over 100,000 websites use this plugin.